tonymullen/TonyMullen-Book/Readme.md

 2. Assuming your application is working properly, what's a single line of code you can delete to test the "API Lookup Error" message?
 3. There's an interesting bug described (and fixed) in the chapter that would affect people located at certain specific latitudes or longitudes, yielding an API error when there shouldn't be one.
 How does JavaScript's approach to truthiness relate to this problem?

+If your form validation is working properly, trying to submit an empty review form will result in an error message as shown in the screenshot below.
+Include a screenshot of this behavior in your own application:

 ![ch7](/readme_images/ch7-val.png)

 # <a name="ch6"></a>Chapter 6
 **Setting up the RESTful API**